JLab_logo_text_white1.jpg

 danger tag

-A woman who has voluntarily declared to her employer, in writing, her pregnancy for the purpose of being subject to the occupational exposure limits to the embryo/fetus as provided in §835.206.
+A woman who has voluntarily declared to her employer, in writing, her pregnancy for the purpose of being subject to the occupational exposure limits to the embryo/fetus as provided in 10 CFR 835.206.
 This declaration may be revoked, in writing, at any time by the declared pregnant worker.

-Process of removing radioactive contamination and materials from personnel, equipment or areas.
+The process of removing or neutralizing a harmful substance, such as radioactive materials or chemicals, from personnel, equipment, or areas.

 The dose equivalent derived from external radiation at a depth of 1 cm in tissue.

-Special-purpose extinguishing system for a limited-size, high-hazard area, and limited in quantity of extinguishing agent.
+Special-purpose extinguishing system for a limited-size, high-hazard area with a limited quantity of extinguishing agent.

-For the radionuclides listed in appendix A of this part, the airborne concentration that equals the ALl divided by the volume of air breathed by an average worker for a working year of2000 hours (assuming a breathing volume of 2400 m3).
-For the radionuclides listed in appendix C of this part, the air immersion DACs were calculated for a continuous, non-shielded exposure via in1mersion in a semi-infinite atmospheric cloud.
+For the radionuclides listed in “Appendix A to 10 CFR 835,” the airborne concentration that equals the annual limit intake (ALI) divided by the volume of air breathed by an average worker for a working year of 2000 hours (assuming a breathing volume of 2400 m3).
+For the radionuclides listed in “Appendix C to 10 CFR 835,” the air immersion DACs calculated for continuous, non-shielded exposure via immersion in a semi-infinite atmospheric cloud.

 Design Authority